-Conceived as an urban forest, the Italian Pavilion at the Expo in Milan 2015 was designed by Nemesis Studio,
+Conceived as an urban forest, the Italian Pavilion at the 2015 Milan Expo was designed by Nemesis Studio,

-the scheme is to a square of water, called 'the nursery of Italy', the project is the winner of an international competition, mainly based on the concepts of transparency, energy, water, nature and technology.
+the layout is that of a water square, entitled 'the nursery of Italy', the project is the winner of an international competition, based above all on the concepts of transparency, energy, water, nature and technology.

-The tree figure is structured around a large central square that welcomes visitors of the site and is the starting point of the exhibition.
-Internally, the property offers a well-defined and engaging exhibition that leads to a terrace that offers sweeping views across the Expo site.
+The tree design is articulated around a large central square that welcomes guests to the site and forms the starting point of the exhibition.
+Internally, the structure offers a well-defined and engaging exhibition path that leads to a terrace that offers sweeping views across the expo site.